perl11/perl11-blog/content/bolt.md

 This revealed that the current object layout is suboptimal, several miniperl-specific objects need to be spliced into the common_objs.

-The best order on linux was:
+The best order on linux is:

     gv | perlmini miniperlmain | perly toke | opmini | av pad sv hv pp_hot run
     pp_ctl pp_type | ppmini | scope pp_sys regcomp mg doop util doio keywords